by Katie Myles

 Tennent, Reedy, Hobsbaum and Gamble: Guiding Readers – Layers of Meaning, UCL IOE Press 2016

 The content of this blog post is derived from CLPE’s Group and Guiding Reading course.
+We no longer run this training, discover all CLPE training here.

 For more advice on choosing quality texts for the classroom, download CLPE’s What We Know Works: Choosing and Using Quality Children’s Texts booklet and explore our Corebooks selection.